GreenteaOS/Greentea/User-Guide/Frequently-Asked-Questions.md

 #### What is Greentea OS, shortly?

-It is a next-generation free operating system able to run your Windows programs.
+It is a next-generation free operating system able to run your Windows programs (.exe files).

 #### Is Greentea OS an operating system, distro, visual theme or app?